Chandrawat/dockerAssignment/README.md

 # Docker Application (RESTful service) using Python and Flask

-Ankit Mohokar and I have created a docker container running on Python and Flask.
+I have created a docker container running on Python and Flask.
 This container runs a RESTful service which displays collection of records and also displays single record assigned to a specific ID.

 In order to run: